sajjadGG/book-python/intermediate/modules/tools.rst

 pip-sync
 --------
-pip-sync to update your virtual environment to reflect exactly what’s in there.
+pip-sync to update your virtual environment to reflect exactly what's in there.
 This will install/upgrade/uninstall everything necessary to match the requirements.txt contents.

 .. code-block:: console